rabiulhassandev/ML-Based-Price-Comparison-System/README.md

 # 🖥️ Price Comparison Backend (FastAPI + TFLite)

-This repository contains the backend implementation for the **Image-Based Price Comparison System**.
+This repository contains the backend implementation for the **ML-Based Price Comparison System**.

 ## 🚀 Features